Fee schedule

 If you have any matters that require interpretation or clarification please email finance@sbp-cert.org.

-A: All Certificate Holder fees are being increased:
+A: All Certificate Holder fees were increased:

-– The transaction fee applicable to Biomass Producers is being increased from €0.15 to €0.19/tonne for pellets and from €0.08 to €0.10/tonne for chips; and
+– The transaction fee applicable to Biomass Producers was increased from €0.15 to €0.19/tonne for pellets and from €0.08 to €0.10/tonne for chips; and

-– The fixed transaction fee for Traders and End-users is being increased from €25,000 to €30,000 for annual volumes of >250,00 tonnes, from €10,000 to €12,000 for annual volumes of 100,000 to 249,999 tonnes, and from €1,000 to €1,2000 for annual volumes of 1 to 99,999 tonnes.
+– The fixed transaction fee for Traders and End-users was increased from €25,000 to €30,000 for annual volumes of >250,00 tonnes, from €10,000 to €12,000 for annual volumes of 100,000 to 249,999 tonnes, and from €1,000 to €1,2000 for annual volumes of 1 to 99,999 tonnes.

 – First, to allow us to continue to run the SBP certification scheme across all our operating geographies to the high quality expected by our Certificate Holders and to develop our core services, specifically the Audit Platform and the Data Transfer System.
-It will also allow us to invest in key strategic projects, which in turn will provide both value to our stakeholders and the opportunity for future growth of our certification scheme and services.
+It also allows us to invest in key strategic projects, which in turn will provide both value to our stakeholders and the opportunity for future growth of our certification scheme and services.

 – Second, to offset the loss of recurring income from the terminated Certificate Holders in Russia and Belarus during 2022; and